Saturday, April 30, 2011

 1965: The Yardbirds and Kinks performed two shows at the Adelphi Cinema in Slough, England.

-1965: The Rolling Stones topped the U.K. album chart with Aftermath.
+1965: The Rolling Stones topped the U.K. Album chart with Aftermath.

 1966: "Get Ready" by the Temptations topped the R&B chart.

-1966: Herb Alpert & the Tijuana Brass remained at #1 on the album chart for a third week with their new release Going Places.
+1966: Herb Alpert & the Tijuana Brass remained at #1 on the Album chart for a third week with their new release Going Places.
 Whipped Cream & Other Delights from the group was heading back up after 51 weeks of release.

-1968: Al Kooper left the group Blood, Sweat & Tears.
+1968: Founder Al Kooper left the group Blood, Sweat & Tears.

 1970: Twiggs Lyndon, the road manager of the Allman Brothers, was arrested after stabbing a club manager over an alleged breach of contract.